Author of What to Eat When You’re Broke and Bloom Where You’re Planted online course

 1) Escape.
 Get as far away from the threat as possible.
-This is where your early observant behavior comes in handy, because you’ll already know the escape routes.
-If you are in charge of vulnerable individuals like children, your first choice of actions should be to get them to safety if at all possible.
+This is where your early observant behavior comes in handy because you’ll already know the escape routes.
+If you are in charge of vulnerable individuals like children, your first choice of action should be to get them to safety if at all possible.

 2) Take cover.
 If you can’t get away, get behind something solid and wait for your opportunity to either escape or fight back.
 This is something else you may have observed when doing your earlier reconnaissance.